Sevastopol Naval Base: Ukrainian control

 After the dissolution of the Soviet Union at the end of 1991, the former Soviet Black Sea Fleet initially came under jurisdiction of United Armed Forces of the Commonwealth of Independent States.
 The ownership over Black Sea Fleet as well as its home base in Sevastopol became a subject of dispute between sovereign Russia and Ukraine.

 In 1997, the Russian Federation and Ukraine signed the Partition Treaty on the Status and Conditions of the Black Sea Fleet which ended the dispute.
-Ukraine which allowed the Russian-allocated ships to remain on Ukrainian territory until 2017, sharing the Sevastopol Bay along with ships of Ukrainian Navy.
+Ukraine which allowed the Russian-allocated ships to remain on Ukrainian territory until 2017, sharing the Sevastopol Bay along with ships of the Ukrainian Navy.

 The lease arrangements were altered by the 2010 Kharkiv Pact, which tied a 30% reduction in the price of natural gas charged by Russia since 2009 to the continued occupation of the naval base until 2042.

 From then on, Russia paid an annual lease to Ukraine for the use of the base until the annexation-eviction occurred in 2014.